IbrahimTanyalcin/taskq/README.md

 ### Example - 8

-This is identical to [example 1]() with the addition of dynamically loaded scripts.
+This is identical to [example 1](#example---1) with the addition of dynamically loaded scripts.
 It demonstrates how nested loads (dynamically loaded script loading another one) are handled.

 ### Example - 9

+> Summary: The then clauses gets passed a resolver argument.
+Thens are executed immediately unless you call *res.init*.
+You can later resolve it within the then clause by *res(true|false)*.
+You cannot resolve it twice, to check the value, use *res.value*.
+Resolving with falsey value will result in the next then clauses to be skipped and execution of a catch clause, if any.

 > script1.js: